wearehyperaware/hyperaware-core/RegisterZone.md

 Check out Tezos developer protocol.  (for writing smart contract, we can either use FI(JS based) or Smartpy(python based) and to interact with the contract ConseilJS can be used)

 	MUST
-			create/add
+		1)create/add
 				-simple functionality to create a new polygon and add it to the array of DID, we
 				assume that the new polygon doesn’t overlap the previous polygones registered.

-		Optional
-			update
+	OPTIONAL
+		2)update
 				this will alter the pre existing polygon registered on blockchain.
 				It should first delete the old polygone(by setting ‘exists’ to false) and create/add the new one.

-			transferOwnership
+		3)transferOwnership
 				this will transfer ownership of the polygone.
-Not sure how to implement it without the recipient’s private key. (we can manually have the sender delete it and ask the recipient to create one)
+Not sure how to implement it without the recipient’s private key.
+				(we can manually have the sender delete it and ask the recipient to create one)